xHybred/crt-beam-simulator-hlsl/README.md

-This is the genesis of a CRT temporal simulation shader, created by Mark Rejhon (@BlurBusters) and Timothy Lottes (@NOTimothyLottes).
+This is the genesis of a CRT temporal simulation shader, created by Mark Rejhon (@BlurBusters) and Timothy Lottes (@NOTimothyLottes) and ported to HLSL by (@TheHybred)

 See the comments at the top of the shader file.